 - Music education students work with students at Seattle’s Laurelhurst Elementary School on a weekly basis, as well as with choirs and bands from area middle schools that visit the School of Music.
 In addition, all core music education classes include a practicum component in Seattle-area K-12 schools, enabling School of Music students to apply their studies in real-world learning environments.

-- School of Music students frequently perform at campus events such as Commencement, the annual Donor Recognition Gala, Dean’s Club events, Dawg Days in the Desert, Husky sporting events, and more.
+- School of Music students frequently perform at campus events such as Commencement, the annual Donor Recognition Gala, Dean’s Club events, Husky sporting events, and more.